AlexanderDewhirst/redcan_edr_agent_tools/README.md

 ## Architecture
-The BaseController extends functionality to the NetworkController or FileController based on the subparser argument.
-This in turn, maps the action argument to a FileUtil or NetworkUtil method, executing the logic and obtaining a response.
-We then pass this response to a Logger.
+This repository contains a CLI to handle file management and network management using the 'argparse' Python library.
+There are four class types: Parser, to act as a CLI and parse the arguments; Controller, to control the request processing; Service, to provide a way for the client to interact with some functionality in the application; and Logger, a simple framework for emitting log messages.

 ### Parser
 The Parser class uses the argparse library to parse command line arguments.
+The parser contains two subparsers `file_manager` and `network_manager`, providing an interface to separate services in the application.
 Calling a parser instance will return a Parser object where the attribute `parsed_args` will contain the Namespace object returned from `argparse.parse_args()` method.

-### Controllers
-There are three controllers in this project.
-The BaseController can be initialized with the `parsed_args` attribute from the parser.
-The initializer will act as a factory, calling either the NetworkController or FileController and assigning the result of the actions to attributes.

-### Utilities
-The actions requested to create, modify, and delete a file are contained within the FileUtil class, which is accessed by the FileController.
-The actions requested to connect to a server, send data, and close a connection are contained within the NetworkUtil class, which is accessed by the NetworkController.

 #### File Manager
 For file management, the CLI handles the following actions using the `-a` argument:
-- "create"
+- create
-- "send"
+- send
-- "replace"
+- replace
-- "delete"
+- delete

 The file manager CLI, a subparser (called `file_manager`) handles additional arguments:
 - `-l` (or `--log_filename`) to set the output log file,